Sombressoul/cogniray/README.md

 # CogniRay

+Differentiable geometric memory for adaptive reasoning, from MnemoWare.

+---

 **CogniRay** is an experimental cognitive memory system built upon the principles of **Holographic Projection Memory (HPM)**.
 It is designed as a structured, differentiable, and geometrically projective memory substrate that supports active inference, directional recall, and adaptive semantic imprinting.